ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 {::include cddl/measured-element-type-choice.cddl}
 ~~~

-A measured element serves is a local identifier within the scope of the Environment.
+A measured element serves as a local identifier within the scope of the Environment.

 A measured element MUST NOT be used as a refinement on the `environment-map`, since it names an element from a specific Environment's collection of measurements in one appraisal context.